onionys/micropython-mt7697-experiment-bin/README.md

 # mu editor (preparing)

-Now we are preparing the mu editor for mt7697 micropython and goint to release test version ASAP.
+Now we are preparing the mu editor for mt7697 micropython and going to release test version ASAP.

 # update